Copyright © King's Printer, Victoria, British Columbia, Canada | Licence Disclaimer |

 (2) A public utility's undertaking that is in the class defined as follows is a prescribed undertaking for the purposes of section 18 of the Act:

-(a) the public utility purchases and distributes synthesis gas that is
+(a) the public utility purchases and distributes synthesis gas that meets the criteria described in section 8.2 (3) and that is

 (ii) to be used by a customer to replace, at least in part, natural gas derived primarily from fossil fuels, and